Tailhook scandal: DoD investigation

-Dissatisfied with the Navy's handling of the matter, members of the US House and Senate began calling for independent hearings on Tailhook.
+Dissatisfied with the Navy's handling of the matter, members of the U.S. House and Senate began calling for independent hearings on Tailhook.
 In response, on June 18, 1992, Garrett decided to hand the matter over to the DoD's Inspector General (DoDIG) and its criminal investigative division, the Defense Criminal Investigative Service (DCIS).

 On June 24, 1992, the Washington Post published a story, with Coughlin's cooperation, on her experience at Tailhook.
 That evening and the next, ABC World News Tonight broadcast a two-part interview of Coughlin conducted by Peter Jennings.
 President George H. W. Bush watched the interview from the White House.
 On June 26, 1992, Cheney informed Garrett that he had decided to accept his resignation.
 Kelso also offered to resign, but Cheney refused to accept it.
 That same day, Coughlin visited the White House at President Bush's invitation, where he assured her that justice would be done.

 In July 1992, Sean O'Keefe was appointed acting Secretary of the Navy and Howard was retained as undersecretary.
 On July 2, 1992, Congress eliminated funding for 10,000 administrative personnel from the Navy's 1993 budget in protest over Tailhook.
 The Tailhook Association canceled its 1992 conference and the Las Vegas Hilton announced in August 1992 that Tailhook was banned from its property.

-Acting DoD Inspector General Derek J. Vander Schaaf and DCIS senior agent Don Mancuso gave their investigative agents a wide scope for their inquiry and encouraged them to be more aggressive than Naval investigators had been.
-Navy and Marine Corps personnel involved or targeted in the investigation subsequently alleged that DCIS agents often used unethical and unprofessional interrogation and investigative tactics.
+Acting DoD Inspector General Derek J. Vander Schaaf and DCIS senior agent Don Mancuso gave their investigative agents a wide scope for their inquiry and encouraged them to be more aggressive than naval investigators had been.
+Navy and Marine Corps personnel involved or targeted in the investigation subsequently alleged that DCIS agents used unethical and unprofessional interrogation and investigative tactics.
 The methods reportedly included physical intimidation, lying, trickery, badgering, harassment, innuendo, and false accusations as well as standard law enforcement techniques like "good cop/bad cop."
 In some cases, DCIS agents purportedly tried to involve officers' wives in the interrogations, forbade officers from having legal representation present, made false promises of immunity, forced polygraph examinations, asked questions about their sex lives, threatened tax audits, and neglected to read interviewees their rights, as required in military criminal investigations.
 For their part, DCIS agents were angered and frustrated by what they viewed as insincere, deceitful, evasive, and dishonest responses from many of the Navy and Marine officers they interviewed.